Want to know more? — Subscribe

 How Agile Process Works

-Agile development methodology is a type of project management process.
-Although it is mainly used for software development, it can be applied in certain other areas as well.
-It is best used wherever demands and solutions evolve through a collaborative effort by various team members working tog
+The Agile development methodology is a type of project management process.
+Although companies mainly use it for software development, it can also be applied in other areas.
+It best suits wherever demands and solutions evolve through a collaborative effort of various team members.

-An agile developers’ team knows and understands how to self-organize and how to measure software development metrics of their productivity.
-Hence, they are cross-functional, meaning that they may be working on several aspects of a project at once to try and attain a goal within a designated time frame.
+An Agile software development team knows and understands how to self-organize and how to measure software development metrics of their productivity.
+Hence, they are cross-functional, meaning they may be working on several aspects of a project at once to try and attain a goal within a designated time frame.

-Speaking about Agile development, it is a time-boxed, iterative approach to software delivery divided into usual stages of the software development process divided again into sprints.
+Agile development, in turn, is a time-boxed, iterative approach to software delivery divided into the usual software dev process stages and then into sprints.

-When used correctly, it allows the building of software incrementally from the beginning of a project.
+When used correctly, it allows building the software incrementally from the beginning of a project.
 Rather than trying to deliver the finished product in a mad rush, it is a slow and deliberate endeavor.
 Agile software development methodology requires both precision and patience.

 Agile Methodologies Used in the Software Development Process

-Hence, getting an understanding of how this approach work, it’s time to discuss the three most powerful Agile methodology for software development:
+Want to get an even better understanding of how an Agile approach works?
+It’s time to discuss the three most powerful Agile methodologies for software development:

-Agile software development with Scrum is especially popular these days with over 94% from all responders who use Agile and 76% of them use solely Scrum according to ScrumAlliance survey.
-This is thanks largely to its simplicity and proven productivity.
-It also has the ability to act as a catch-all framework for various practices and achieve business goals.
-That’s why more and more teams are going to use this approach into their workflow after the mentioned above survey:
+It’s mainly due to its simplicity and proven productivity.
+It can also act as a catch-all framework for various practices and achieve business goals.
+That’s why more and more teams will use this approach in their workflow.

 With Scrum software, there is a designated “Product Owner.”
-This individual or entity works closely with their team to identify and prioritize their goals or most critical features.
-They add these to what is called a “Product Backlog”.
+This individual or entity works closely with its team to identify and prioritize the goals or most critical features.
+They add these to what is called a “Product Backlog.”
 The backlog might consist of features, bug fixes, or non-functional requirements.
-This is a system that is sometimes referred to as waterfall software development.
-Agile development Scrum usage has become the preferred method in many different industries and niches.
+It’s a system that is sometimes referred to as waterfall software development.

-Once this backlog is in place, the Product Owner decides what the priorities are going to be.
+Once this backlog is in place, the Product Owner decides the priorities.
 Teams sign up to deliver “potentially shippable increments” of software during their Sprints, which typically last 30 days.
-It is exclusively the assigned team members who work on each Sprint.
-At the end of that 30-day period, the backlog is analyzed and reprioritized if necessary, and the whole thing begins again.
-Scrum software development is an area in which some teams specialize.
+It’s exclusively the assigned team members who work on each Sprint.
+At the end of those 30 days, the backlog is analyzed and reprioritized if necessary, and the whole thing starts again.

 Kanban in software development is another Agile methodology built around continual delivery.
-It is among one of the most commonly used in software development according to Scrumstar study but much less popular than Scrum.
+It’s among the most commonly used in software development, according to the 15th State of Agile Report, but much less popular than Scrum.

 It was designed to keep things simple and not overburden the development team.
-Kanban is based around 3 basic principles:
+Kanban applies three basic principles:

-- Visualizing Your Workflow on a Board: this means you are able to see all the items you’re working on in the context of each other.
+- Visualizing Your Workflow on a Board: this means you can see all the items you’re working on in the context of each other.
 This approach is highly intuitive.
-It helps keep things clear and simple when projects are in danger of becoming too complex.
+It helps keep things clear when projects are in danger of becoming too complex.

-- Keep Your Work-in-Progress (WIP) Limited: the backlog is defined before your Sprint and nothing can be added.
-Kanban relies on teams knowing how much they can actually do in each Sprint.
-This means no member of the design team becomes stressed and overburdened.
+- Keep Your Work-in-Progress (WIP) Limited: the backlog is defined before your Sprint, and nothing can be added.
+Kanban relies on teams knowing how much they can do in each Sprint.
+It means no member of the design team becomes stressed and overburdened.

 Extreme Programming (XP)

-The goal of it all is to deliver working software quickly and efficiently that meets the customer’s needs.
+The goal is to deliver working software quickly and efficiently that meets the customer’s needs.
 A typical XP Sprint lasts only 1–3 weeks, as opposed to multiple months, as might be the case with the others.

-The original XP “recipe,” as described firstly by software engineer Kent Beck in his book on Extreme Programming Explained, was based around 4 values.
+The original XP “recipe,” described by software engineer Kent Beck in his book Extreme Programming Explained, was based on four values.
 Those were simplicity, communication, feedback, and courage.
-He also outlined 12 supporting practices that team members should employ who used this system.
+He also outlined 12 supporting practices that team members should employ who use this system.

 In XP and waterfall development methodology, there are tight feedback loops.
-The customer, that is the person or company who conceived of the project, works closely with the team.
-They define and prioritize granular goals which are called “User Stories”.
-The team then estimates, prioritizes, and plans the delivery of these Stories.
-At the conclusion of each phase, they get feedback from the customer.
-At the end of the designated time, if everything has gone according to plan, then a highly-polished product will be ready for release into the market.
+The customer, the person or company who conceived the project, works closely with the team.
+They define and prioritize granular goals called “User Stories.”
+The team then estimates, prioritizes, and plans these stories’ delivery.
+After each phase, they get feedback from the customer.
+At the end of the designated time, if everything goes according to plan, a highly-polished product will be ready for release into the market.

-At this point, you might be thinking that using an agile framework might be beneficial in helping you attain your company’s goals.
+At this point, you might think using an Agile framework in software development might be beneficial in helping you attain your company’s goals.
 Thus, let’s dive into how to implement it in practice.

 But the overall process starts with the following:

-Here is a common structure of Agile software development process
+Here is a common structure of the Agile software development process:

-- Brainstorm craft your vision through a strategy meeting: it is at this stage that you outline what your project is going to entail, what functions to have, on what tech stack to be built on.
-You talk about what the endgame is going to be, and what you envision for the finished product.
+- Brainstorm and craft your vision through a strategy meeting: at this stage, you outline what your project will entail and what functions and tech stack it’ll require.
+You also talk about how you envision the finished product.

-- Set up your product roadmap and design: this is where you would talk about the requirements, timeline for the project.
+- Set up your product roadmap and design: this is where you would talk about the project’s requirements and timeline.

-- Keep your team on track with daily standups: in agile-speak, the standup is the daily meeting.
-These are vital because they allow project leaders to know almost immediately if a team member has any issues or concerns.
+- Keep your team on track with daily standups: in Agile-speak, the standup is the daily meeting.
+These are vital because they allow project leaders to know immediately if a team member has any issues or concerns.

 - Sprint is done: at the end of each Sprint, it is time for a thorough review.
-If everything has gone as planned, by the end of your Sprint cycle, you should have a functioning piece of software.
+If everything has gone as planned, you should have a functioning piece of software by the end of your Sprint cycle.
 At this point, it’s time to review what was done.
-You can also bring in any key stakeholders so they can review your progress.
+You can also bring in any stakeholders so they can review your progress.

-At this step getting to know what is agile and how it works, it’s critical to understand how to build a new team or rebuild your own that all members understand their role and how to execute them.
+At this step, getting to know what Agile is and how it works, it’s critical to understand how to build a new team or rebuild your own so that all members understand their roles and how to execute them.

 Team Lead or Scrum Master

-In a Scrum, this is the team coach or project leader who is responsible for facilitating the team in various ways.
+In a Scrum, the team coach or project leader facilitates the team in various ways.
 They obtain whatever resources the team members lack.
 They try to anticipate problems before they occur, but they also deal with whatever new ones arise as the project moves forward.
-Extreme programming in agile is often overseen by the team leader.
+The team leader often oversees extreme programming in Agile.

 The tasks of each team member will vary depending on their expertise and the scope and intention of the project.
-But, every team member either an engineer, designer or QA engineer should understand how the development process based on Agile methodology is going in your project.
+But, every team member, either an engineer, designer, or QA specialist, should understand how your project’s development process based on Agile methodology is going.

-The product owner acts as a liaison between the customer and internal stakeholders if there are any.
-They collaborate with stakeholders to try and reconcile the vision of everyone involved who has invested in the project.
-They operate from a set of agreed-upon goals.
-They also gather feedback from the various entities working on the project as it takes shape so that the result ends up being as close to the original product vision as possible.
+The product owner acts as a liaison between the customer and internal stakeholders.
+This team member collaborates with stakeholders to try and reconcile the vision of everyone involved.
+This expert operates from a set of agreed-upon goals.
+The product owner also gathers feedback from the various entities working on the project as it takes shape so that the result ends up being as close to the original product vision as possible.

 The role of a stakeholder might vary dramatically depending on the parameters and objectives of each project.
 Some stakeholders do little other than put in the needed capital.
 Others, who have a hand in the creative vision, provide feedback before, during, or after the project is finished.
 Agile software delivery is what they are looking for at the end of the development time.

-To get more visual understanding, watch a quick video to sum up Agile and Scrum team members roles in any project:
+To get more visual understanding, watch a quick video to sum up Agile software development team roles in any project:

-The best agile teams are composed of members who can focus more on results and outcomes than processes and procedures.
-No team member is going to be useful to you who gets more bogged down in the minutiae of day-to-day work and stops focusing on the project’s goals.
-Lean agile methodology is the aim, but getting there can be tricky for the inexperienced coder.
-Safe software development is something that comes with experience and time.
+The best Agile teams are composed of members who can focus more on results and outcomes than processes and procedures.
+No team member will be helpful to you who gets more bogged down in the minutiae of day-to-day work and stops focusing on the project’s goals.

 Seek and Use Feedback